 Your child may be entitled to free school meals.
-The Government is giving money to schools to help children from lower income families do their very best.
+The Government gives money to schools to help children from lower income families do their very best.
 This funding is called 'Pupil Premium Grant Funding'.
-See more details on our school website

 For every child registered for a FSM, St Mary's gets £1,320 this year.